zmknox/draft-cards/README.md

 ## Local Development

-You'll need Node.js 12 or newer.
-You can install dependencies with `yarn`, and start the application with `yarn start`.
+You'll need Node.js 16 or newer.
+You can install dependencies with `npm install`, and start the application with `npm start`.

-To build a production ready version of this app, run `yarn build`.
+To build a production ready version of this app, run `npm run build`.

 There are a lot of scripts in the `package.json` that were provided by Create React App.
 You probably don't need to worry about them.